The safety of our passengers, leaders, and operators is a top priority at The Great Persia

 Despite all western media, based on hundreds of opinions, Iran is one of the best countries for female travelers to travel alone and also the best option in the Middle East where solo travelers and backpackers can experience its rich history, mouthwatering food, its unique varied landscapes and also ski resorts.
 Iran is a destination with friendly people where it is so easy to meet and make local friends for a more immersive cultural experience; so, solo travelers can have a true experience of everyday Persian life, eat like the locals, sleep like the locals, participate in activities like the locals…

-Me, Elahe as a woman and managing director of The Great Persia company, I know very well that sometimes women need to enjoy travelling on their own or with their female friends and experience things they can not when travelling with the other sex.
+Me, Elahe as a woman and managing director of The Great Persia company, I know very well that sometimes women like to travel on their own or with female friends.

 In our Iran women-only tours, we offer so much joy and new mysterious involvements to our customers.
-In our Iran woman tours, we will have unique things like COOKING CLASS, CONFECTIONERY CLASS, MASSAGE and SPA, NAIL SALOON, and TEMPORARY TATTOO and even more.
+In our Iran woman tours, we will have unique things like Cooking class, Confectionery class, Massage and Spa, Nail salon, and Temporary tattoo and even more.
 You are going to visit many historical and cultural sights and feel the Middle Eastern desert vibe.
 Our guide in this package is a female, expert in tourism branch and familiar to all these sights.
 For more information Click here.